 - a simple online shop

-If a component is customized by a party other than the original developers, then updates provided by them are unlikely to install correctly.
+If a component is customised by a party other than the original developers, then updates provided by them are unlikely to install correctly.
 This prevents an end-user with little programming knowledge from performing an installation themselves.
-The solution is to have the developer who performed the customization handle the upgrade, which is an easy solution, but should be noted as it will likely incur a charge.
+The solution is to have the developer who performed the customisation handle the upgrade, which is an easy solution, but should be noted as it will likely incur a charge.